bbwwgg/PRG1002_Dating_app/README.md

   - Asynchronous request handling for chat messages and notifications
   - performance monitoring the web app using *WebPageTest*.
 - App shows consistent behavior across all major browsers (Chrome, Safari, Firefox, Edge) and platforms (Windows, macOS, Android, iOS).
 This can be achieved with:
-  - Check compatibility of used functions and packages with different browers during development phase, using *CanIUse.com* and MDN Compatibility Data
+  - Check compatibility of used functions and packages with different browsers during development phase, using *CanIUse.com* and MDN Compatibility Data
   - Test in multiple web browsers using *BrowserStack*

 ## 4.4.
 Web developers should be considerate of their peers